Stefan-Zintgraf/utils-github-create_repo/implementation_checklist.md

 7. Update checklist: `python update_checklist.py {phase} {step}`
 8. Commit and push: `git add . && git commit -m "Step X.Y: [description]" && git push origin main`

-**Automation Note:** An automation agent (e.g., Codex) is responsible for running the entire workflow described above—test execution, regression checks, artifact archiving, checklist updates, and git pushes—without requiring any direct input from you unless a specific decision is needed (e.g., choosing between conflicting implementations).
+**Automation Note:** An automation agent (e.g., Codex) is responsible for running the entire workflow described above—test execution, regression checks, artifact archiving, checklist updates, and **MANDATORY git commits/pushes**—without requiring any direct input from you unless a specific decision is needed (e.g., choosing between conflicting implementations).
 The agent should not stop mid-step or request confirmation unless a course of action cannot be determined automatically.
 Unless explicitly instructed to halt before a phase, the automation agent completes the full lifecycle for every step so nothing is left half-finished.

+**⚠️ CRITICAL REMINDER FOR AUTOMATION AGENTS:** Step 7 (git commit and push) is MANDATORY and must be executed after every step.
+The automation agent must NOT skip this step or proceed to the next step without completing the git workflow.
+Each step must result in a separate git commit with the format: `git commit -m "Step X.Y: [Step description]"` followed by `git push origin main`.

 **Important:** The `step_archive/` and `test_steps/` folders are in `.gitignore` and must never be committed to the repository.
 They are for local step storage and testing only.